 - Apply at least 7-10 days before your job is supposed to start.
 We typically cannot approve AT more than 2 months in advance of the work start date.

 - The AT authorization start date must be no more than 30 days after your program end date.
 It is OK if your actual job starts shortly after the AT start date, but the latest date your AT authorization can begin is 30 days after your DS-2019 end date.

 Submit the following documents to OIA at least one week before you would like your new DS-2019.
-You do not need to see an adviser unless you have specific questions.
-If you would like to meet with an adviser, you may schedule an appointment with the adviser for your program or come in during our walk-in hours which occur Monday to Thursday from 10am-1pm and 2-4pm.
+You do not need to contact your adviser unless you have specific questions.
+If you would like to meet with your adviser, you may schedule an appointment with the adviser for your program.

 IMPORTANT: AT approval takes one week in our office and longer if you are missing documents or the documents do not meet the requirements.
 Please plan ahead; we cannot accommodate expedite requests.